hexpm/hexpm/web/templates/policy/privacy.html.md

 ### Communication

 All emails to `***@hex.pm` are stored, including the email address of the sender and the contents of the email.
 This information is available internally to hex.pm but will not be disclosed to the outside.
+See the "Disclosure" section for exceptions to this.

 ### Questions